Learn About Cannabis

 Hemp:

-The non-euphoric variety of cannabis that contains little or no THC.
+The non-psychoactive variety of cannabis that contains little or no THC.
 By legal definition in the United States and Canada, hemp may contain no more than 0.3 percent THC.
 Unlike cannabis, which is derived from the female plant, hemp is typically grown from male plants.
 This fibrous plant can be used for more than 5,000 applications, including shelter, food, medicine, fuel, and even the manufacture of plastics.
 In southern climates of the United States, up to three crops per year can be grown.
 Hemp cultivation remains illegal in the United States, although hemp products are readily available (all hemp used in the U.S. must be imported).

 Hybrid: